-As for any STUMPS-based scheme, deterministic logic BIST requires that the CUT is a BIST-ready scan design.
-However, the deterministic BIST scheme does not require additional modifications of the CUT, which is in contrast to BIST schemes based on test point insertion.
+As any STUMPS-based BIST scheme, bit-flipping logic BIST requires that the CUT is a BIST-ready scan design.
+However, the bit-flipping BIST scheme does not require additional modifications of the CUT, which is in contrast to BIST schemes based on test point insertion.
 Hence, the impact on the system behavior and the design process is minimized.
-In addition, deterministic logic BIST guarantees that the target fault efficiency is reached.
+In addition, bit-flipping logic BIST guarantees that the target fault efficiency is reached.

-Our overall conclusion is that the application of deterministic logic BIST on industrial circuits is very well feasible.
-It is expected that the results reported in this paper will hold even for larger, state-of-the-art circuits, although further experiments are required to confirm this.
-In future work, we will consider deterministic logic BIST for other fault models than stuck-at, in particular delay faults.
+Our overall conclusion is that the application of bitflipping logic BIST on industrial circuits is very well feasible.
+It is expected that the results reported in this paper will hold even for larger circuits, although further experiments are required to confirm this.

+In future work, we intend to consider deterministic logic BIST for other fault models than stuck-at, in particular delay faults.
 This implies both determining how well other faults are covered by the current deterministic BIST scheme for stuck-at faults, as well as experiments on embedding pattern sequences for detecting delay faults.
-We are currently improving our deterministic BIST tools, which should enable us to handle circuits much larger than 100K gates.
+We are currently improving our deterministic BIST tools, which should enable us to handle circuits much larger than 100 K gates.